 The Kimbell Art Museum, designed by Louis I. Kahn in 1972, is widely regarded as one of the modern era’s outstanding architectural achievements.
 Kahn’s innovative design philosophy, which aimed to create buildings in which “light is the theme,” is fully realized at the Kimbell’s.
-The Museum features narrow plexiglass skylights along the top of cycloid barrel vaults, which allow natural light to filter in and illuminate the space.
-To diffuse this light, wing-shaped pierced-aluminum reflectors that hang below, giving a silvery gleam to the vault surfaces’ smooth concrete and providing a perfect, subtly fluctuating illumination for the works of art.
+The Museum features narrow plexiglass skylights along the top of its cycloid barrel vaults, which allow natural light to filter in and illuminate the space.
+To diffuse this light, wing-shaped pierced aluminum reflectors hang below, giving the vault surfaces a silvery gleam and providing a subtle yet perfect illumination for the artworks on display.

 Kimbell Art Museum Technical Information